petzi53/weblog-notes/content/docs/learned.md

 + `fileListing: yes`: in YAML header is default value.
 Displays oneliner with title only.

-+ `fileListing: no`: or no filelisting parameter in YAML displays title, short description but also categories and tags.
++ `fileListing: yes`: or no filelisting parameter in YAML displays title, short description but also categories and tags.

-+ the shortcut `%children style="h4" description="true"%` displays title, short description but no categories and tags.
++ the shortcut `children style="h4" description="true"` displays title, short description but no categories and tags.

-+ `children: yes`: displays just the children shortcut, otherwise you get also at the end of the page a fileListing.
++ `children: no`: displays just the children shortcut, otherwise you get also at the end of the page a commented

+### How to use the children shortcode in frontmatter and text

+The Combination in children front matter and children shortcode is counterintuitive:

++ frontmatter=yes and no shortcode: results in **empty page**
++ frontmatter=yes and shortcode: results in content of shortcode e.g.
+    + `children style="h4"`: **just the title**, without description and tags
+    + `children style="h4" description="false"`: title, and **description but without tags**
++ frontmatter=no and no shortcode: results in h2 title and description
++ frontmatter=no and shortcode: result of the shortcode but after that h2 title, description and tags
+    + `children style="h4"`: title, without description **but with tags**
+    + `children style="h4" description="false"`: title **description and tags**

+`fileListing: yes` is almost the same as children: frontmatter=no and shortcode `children` but **includes a date**!

 + If there are no visible file or folders under a directory (folder), then there is a design problem with the menu.

 ### YAML front matter
 * lastmod: my first Hugotemplate with logic (if then)
+* draft yes/no
+* disable_comments yes/no
+* fileListing yes/no
+* children yes/no in combination with children shortcode in text (see list above)
 * hidden yes/no (for menus)
-* draft yes/no with disable_comments yes/no
-* children yes/no in combination with fileListing yes/no
 * alwaysopen yes/no (for menus)

 ### RStudio